jim-steerforth/cli-linux/pages/02.connecting-to-your-cloud-server/07.ssh-keys/default.md

 <p style="font-family:Courier; color:white; background-color:black;">ssh vds</p>

-<p>This script fills in details of yout login and also prevents SSH fromdropping the connection by sending a message every 30 seconds.
+<p>This script fills in details of your login and also prevents SSH from dropping the connection by sending a message every 30 seconds.
 Once you have this setup you can harden ssh by removing root login and  preventing ssh login by password.
 This makes a ssh brute force attack much more difficult.</p>